 Relax and unwind in our lovely seaside home in Bonchurch, a beautiful village on the south of the island.
 Here you will find a cluster of Victorian villas clinging to the side of a steep cliff which tumbles down past an 11th century church to a small beach.

 St Michael's Cliff is a spacious Grade II listed home full of character, providing comfortable and stylish accommodation for a large group.
-Fully equipped for ten, the house offers plenty of space to make yourself at home with two large sitting rooms, a smaller study/library, large kitchen/breakfast room, separate utility room, downstairs WC and five bedrooms and three bathrooms (one en-suite) upstairs.
+Fully equipped for ten, the house offers plenty of space with two large sitting rooms, a smaller study/library, large kitchen/breakfast room, separate utility room, downstairs WC and five bedrooms and three bathrooms (one en-suite) upstairs.

-The lovely sandy beaches at Ventnor, Shanklin and Sandown can be reached in a few minutes by car.
+The lovely beaches at Ventnor, Shanklin and Sandown can be reached in a few minutes by car.

 |Size||Sleeps up to 10, 5 bedrooms|